JamesBondOOO7/MACHINE-LEARNING-PROJECTS/Covid-19 Detector Using CNN/README.md

-## Links for Datasets used in the Project
+## Links for the Datasets used in the Project

 ### Link for Covid +ve samples :
 https://github.com/ieee8023/covid-chestxray-dataset